 - The fuel pump activates and sends the correct fuel pressure to the fuel injectors (this is verified with a fuel pressure gauge).

-NOTE: You can find the location of the cam sensor here: Location Of The Camshaft Position Sensor.
+NOTE: You can find the location of the CMP sensor here: Location Of The Camshaft Position Sensor.

 Circuit Descriptions Of The Camshaft Position Sensor

-So one of the three wires feeds the cam sensor with battery voltage.
-Another wire feed its chassis ground.
-And one wire is the one that transmits the cam position signal to the fuel injection computer.
+One of the three wires supplies battery power to the CKP sensor.
+Another wire feeds it chassis Ground.
+And one wire carries the CKP signal to the fuel injection computer.

 Below you'll find a brief description of each circuit.